ST. PETE RAIDERS SOCCER CLUB

 Teams should be available for check-in with the referee or field marshal 30 minutes prior to the scheduled game time.

 • The Players and bench personnel must present picture identification cards issued by the team’s Federation Organization Member (i.e. USYS, US Club, AYSO, USSF, other)

 • Identification cards must be verified, photo attached, and laminated (if your association does not allow lamination, cards must be encased in plastic sleeves).

 • Teams must provide 5 copies of their certified/approved tournament roster from the team’s Federation Organization.

 • Teams must have medical releases for each player on hand for the duration of the tournament.

-• Guest players from within the same club and added electronically to the official FYSA roster will be accepted.
-Players not on the official FYSA team roster MUST have one completed and signed guest player form presented at check-in and MUST be hand written on the bottom of each roster (all 5 copies).
-Guest player forms must be completed by each clubs registrar.
+• Club pass players from within the same club and added electronically to the official FYSA roster will be accepted.
+Players not on the official FYSA team roster MUST have one completed and signed guest player form presented at check-in and you MUST also hand write the guest players name, DOB, jersey number and player pass number on the bottom of each roster (all 5 copies).
+Guest player forms must be completed by each club’s registrar.

 • Teams must provide proof of approval team’s participation from the team’s Federal Organization Member.

 • Teams from a US Youth Soccer National State Association outside of Florida must provide proof of permission to travel.